LANGUAGE & CONTENT

 Users are expected to treat others with basic courtesy and respect.
 Harassing, trolling, or otherwise pestering another user will not be tolerated.
 This includes using creative or unconventional methods – including, but not limited to, abusing normal game features – to harass or troll others.

-Harassment may include, but is not limited to: serious or persistent attempts to torment others; incessantly insulting, hurtful or aggravating conduct; and targeting others through systematic annoyances, threats, or personal criticisms.
+Harassment may include, but is not limited to: serious or persistent attempts to torment others; incessantly insulting, hurtful or aggravating conduct; targeting others through repeated annoyances, threats, or personal criticisms; and unwelcome sexual advances or interactions.

 Trolling may include, but is not limited to: intentional attempts to incite negative responses from others; intentionally baiting, insulting, or provocative interactions; and intentionally inflammatory or disruptive behavior.